Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Efficiency Optimality

 \subsection{Robust Asymptotically Linear Unbiased Estimator}

-Motivated by the discussion of the asymptotic linear estimator in Section 3.1, we propose the robust asymptotically linear unbiased estimator class, $\mathcal{T}_{RL}$, for the mean outcome under OTR, $V_0$, as defined in Definition \ref{ralu}.
-The proposed class mainly imposes two constraints on the asymptotic linear estimator, unbiasedness and double robustness.
-In particular, Eq. \eqref{unbias} requires that the estimator is asymptotically unbiased to $V_0$ and Eq. \eqref{robust} requires that either working model of the outcome function $\mu(A,\mathbf{X})$ or the propensity score $\pi(A,\mathbf{X})$ in the estimator is correctly specified.
-Such constraints are called ``Doubly Robust" and are widely considered in existing literature of observational studies \citep{zhang2012robust,zhang2013robust,ding2023first}.
-Note that the partial differentiability of $f$ in Definition \ref{ralu} is different from path-wise differentiability.
-The latter focuses on smoothness of probabilistic models, while the former focuses on smoothness of estimators, is widely seen in estimation \citep{fang2014inference,beutner2016functional} and can accommodate nonregularity.
+Motivated by the discussion of the asymptotically linear estimator in Section 3.1, we propose the robust asymptotically linear unbiased estimator class, $\mathcal{T}_{RL}$, for the mean outcome under OTR, $V_0$, as defined in Definition \ref{ralu}. {Here, ``robust'' refers to double robustness and inclusion of $r_a$ is to ensure that the class $\mathcal{T}_{RL}$ is rich enough to accommodate heteroscedasticity case as detailed in Sections A.12 and D of the supplementary material.
+In Definition \ref{ralu}, we impose no restrictions on the working models $\mu_a$, $\pi_1$ and $r_a$, which may or may not coincide with their population truth.
+The essential constraint is on the function $f$, which requires the doubly robust condition that $E_P[f]=V_0$ holds whenever either the outcome model or the propensity score is correctly specified.
+Such doubly robust constraints on the influence function are widely adopted in observational studies \citep{ding2023first}.}